Wallace (The Wire): Biography

 Wallace is picked up by the police and agrees to cooperate with the Barksdale detail.
 He reveals Stringer's involvement in the killing of Omar's boyfriend Brandon.

 In order to keep Wallace safe until the trial, the detail sends him to live with his grandmother in rural Cambridge, Maryland.
 After detective Kima Greggs is shot in an undercover operation, the detail becomes so preoccupied with her condition that Wallace is temporarily forgotten.
 Bored with life away from Baltimore, he returns to the low-rise projects and asks to get involved in the trade again.

 Stringer Bell becomes suspicious of Wallace's return.
 D'Angelo tries to reassure Stringer of Wallace's loyalty, but Stringer is not convinced and assigns Bodie to kill Wallace.
 Cornered at gunpoint by Poot and Bodie, Wallace begs for mercy, reminding Bodie of their friendship.
 Bodie first taunts Wallace, then hesitates, unable to bring himself to pull the trigger.
 Poot urges him on, and Bodie finally shoots Wallace, only to leave him wounded and dying.
 Poot takes the gun and finishes him off. ("Cleaning Up)".

 D'Angelo is outraged when he learns of Wallace's death.
-It is one of the main factors that leads D'Angelo to want to leave "the game" himself, and it drives a permanent wedge between him and Stringer, which culminates in Stringer ordering D'Angelo to be murdered in prison - which in turn leads to Stringer and Avon Barksdale turning on each other when the former confesses his role.
+It is one of the main factors that leads D'Angelo to want to leave "the game" himself, and it drives a permanent wedge between him and Stringer, which culminates in Stringer ordering D'Angelo to be murdered in prison - which in turn leads to Stringer and Avon Barksdale turning on each other when the former confesses his role, ending with Avon giving Stringer up for dead.

 In season 3, McNulty finds the crime scene photo from Wallace's murder, and he and Roland Pryzbylewski share a look.